liyu711/Factory-Modeling/README.md

 # Factory-Modeling
-Code for a math competition
+Code for a math homework

 The way to update your fork is